Where Should I Draft on My Injection Molded Part

 4. If design permitted, use a draft angle of at least one-half degree for most materials, and set the draft as bigger as possible for easy part ejection.
 SAN resins typically require one to two degrees of draft.

-TEAM Rapid offers professional Injection Molding Service.
+TEAM RAPID offers professional Injection Molding Service.
 Our engineers will offer strong DFM support to help for shooting down potential manufacturing issues.
 Make sure you can get your final parts in a short time.
 Want to know more about us?
 Contact our team at [email protected] today to request a rapid manufacturing quote.